 I ate breakfast and lunch in the van every day but usually had dinner in a restaurant.

 Italian drivers are impatient, drive too fast and have some awful driving habits.
 Using phones and tailgating were the two I found most irritating.
 Travelling on the large autostradas was intimidating with the speeders in the left lane.
-One always had to keep your eye on your rearview mirror.
+One always has to keep your eye on your rearview mirror.

 I found Italian food not as good as expected.
 I have had better pizza in many other parts of the world.
 Most other restaurant food is relatively expensive.
 I am not a foodie and it plays little role in my travel other than simple sustenance.
 Finding good, inexpensive restaurants was difficult.
 If I had a € for every pastry shop and bar, I would be a billionaire.
 Italians love sweets but I find them too sweet to my taste.
 I missed large coffees, as basically, all that is available here is one-shot espressos.